 labels is a way for a Kubernetes service to reference specific deployments.
 The

 image is the name and tag of the Docker image that you want to use for this container.
 Finally, the

-containerPort is the port that your container exposes for purposes of accessing your application.
+containerPort is the port that your container exposes to access your application.
 For the services, the key point to understand is that they expose your deployments.
-The binding between deployments and services is specified by the use of labels — in this case the
+The binding between deployments and services is specified by labels — in this case the

 app label.
 You will also notice the service has a type of

 NodePort.
 This means you can access these services from outside of your cluster via a specific port.
-In this case, the ports will be
+In this case, the ports are

-32000, but it can also be randomized if the
+32000, but port numbers can also be randomized if the

 nodePort field is not used.

 Run the following commands to deploy the resources as defined in kubernetes.yaml:

 When the apps are deployed, run the following command to check the status of your pods: